jgraettinger/blog/event-streaming-like-1978.md

 the specific inputs and outputs processed by the program.
-The framework needs to know about it, needs to track it, and produces recoverable checkpoints which include it.
+The framework needs to know about it, needs to track it, and must produce recoverable checkpoints which include it.

 And that's the core of it:
-_streaming frameworks ask that we adapt our programs to the realities of their execution model_.
+streaming frameworks ask that we adapt _our_ programs to the realities of _their_ execution model.

 Unfortunately they ask that we throw out the Unix philosophy along the way:

 > Write programs that do one thing and do it well.

-Instead we write a few lines of core logic wrapped in many more of boilerplate, with a state store interface (that we didn't ask for) in place of a python dictionary, with hard-coded input and output sources & sinks, and baked in expectations of how it's deployed (YARN).
+Instead we write a few lines of core logic wrapped in many more of boilerplate, with a state store interface that we didn't ask for in place of a Python dictionary, with hard-coded input and output sources & sinks, and baked in expectations of how it's deployed (YARN).